 What is cognitive behavioural therapy?

 A talking therapy that is sometimes referred to as an intervention, cognitive behavioural therapy is based on several psycho-social theories.
 Sometimes referred to as CBT for short, cognitive behavioural therapy aims to challenge people in their thoughts, especially ones that have become cognitively distorted in some way, either through habit, belief systems or erroneous attitudes.
 By talking about such thoughts and challenging them in a secure environment, therapists try to alter the way patients think which can often include attitudes to themselves.
 Cognitive behavioural therapy was first developed to help people suffering from chronic depression

 How does cognitive behavioural therapy work?

-, the process of cognitive behavioural therapy differs from psychoanalysis and psychotherapy because hidden meanings and deep interpretations are not sought.
-Instead, CBT therapists aim to fix problems and take a more proactive approach by using evidence-based strategies based on already diagnosed conditions.
-As such, it is not used as a diagnostic tool, rather a means of improving the mental health of patients.
+, the process of cognitive behavioural therapy differs quite a bit from psychoanalysis and psychotherapy because hidden meanings and deep interpretations are not sought during the sessions.
+Instead, the aim of a CBT therapist is to fix the patient's problems and take a more proactive approach by using evidence-based strategies based on the already diagnosed conditions.
+As such, this type of therapy is not used as a diagnostic tool but rather as a means of improving the mental health of patients.